sarifern/ciscovirtualclub/README.md

 ```

 3. Please add the .secrets and local-settings.py files.
 Ask for them to the admins lurifern@cisco.com
+Set .secrets at the parent folder, and local-settings.py under the ic_marathon_site folder
 Add the environment variables to your ENV:

 ```